Neuefische-ESG-Capstone/Project-description/README.md

 ## Objective

-We are a Data Analyst team of a big Consulting Firm in Europe and our clients are considering expanding their investments in Investment Funds ( MF and ETF) in the United States.
+We are a Data Analyst team of a big Consulting Firm in Europe and our clients are considering expanding their investments in to Mutual Funds in the United States.

 However, our customers want to expand their investments while maintaining their values and the sustainability standards set out in Europe.
 They want to make investments with returns that are not only adjusted to financial risk but also take into account environmental, social, and governance dimensions.